National Oceanic and Atmospheric Administration (NOAA), Commerce.

 FOR FURTHER INFORMATION CONTACT:

-Requests for additional information or copies of the information collection instrument and instructions should be directed to Katie Davis, (727) 824-5399 or Katie.Davis@noaa.gov.
+Requests for additional information or copies of the information collection instrument and instructions should be directed to Peter Cooper, (301) 427-8503 or Peter.Cooper@noaa.gov.

-Recreational catch reporting provides important data used to monitor catches of Atlantic highly migratory species (HMS) and supplements other existing data collection programs.
+Catch reporting from recreational and commercial hand-gear fisheries provides important data used to monitor catches of Atlantic highly migratory species (HMS) and supplements other existing data collection programs.
 Data collected through this program are used for both domestic and international fisheries management and stock assessment purposes.

 Atlantic billfish and swordfish are managed internationally by ICCAT and nationally under ATCA and the Magnuson-Stevens Act.
-This collection provides information needed to monitor the recreational catch of Atlantic blue and white marlin, which is applied to the recreational limit established by ICCAT, and the recreational catch of North Atlantic swordfish, which is applied to the U.S. quota established by ICCAT.
-This collection also provides information on recreational landings of West Atlantic sailfish which is unavailable from other established monitoring programs.
-Collection of sailfish catch information is authorized under the Magnuson-Stevens Act for purposes of stock management.
+This collection provides information needed to monitor the recreational catch of Atlantic blue marlin, white marlin, and roundscale spearfish, which is applied to the recreational limit established by ICCAT, and the recreational catch of North Atlantic swordfish, which is applied to the U.S. quota established by ICCAT.
+This collection also provides information on recreational landings of West Atlantic sailfish, which is unavailable from other established monitoring programs.

 II.
 Method of Collection

-Respondents reporting BFT landings in states (and the United States Virgin Islands and Puerto Rico) other than Maryland and North Carolina may use either an internet Web site or an interactive voice response (IVR) telephone system.
-Respondents reporting Atlantic marlin, West Atlantic sailfish, or North Atlantic swordfish in states (and the United States Virgin Islands and Puerto Rico) other than Maryland or North Carolina may use either an internet Web site or a toll-free telephone number to report landings information.
+Respondents reporting BFT catch in states (and the United States Virgin Islands and Puerto Rico) other than Maryland and North Carolina may use either an internet website, smartphone app, or a toll-free telephone number.
+Respondents reporting Atlantic marlin, West Atlantic sailfish, or North Atlantic swordfish in states (and the United States Virgin Islands and Puerto Rico) other than Maryland or North Carolina may use either an internet website, smartphone app, or a toll-free telephone number to report landings information.
 In Maryland and North Carolina, a paper reporting system is used for all of the aforementioned species.
 Under state law, respondents in Maryland and North Carolina must submit a landing card at a state-operated reporting station.
-States that participate in a landing card program must submit weekly reports and one annual report to NOAA to summarize landings and results to date.
+States that participate in an approved landing card program must submit weekly reports and one annual report to NOAA to summarize landings and results to date.